-Flaky puff pastry topped with fresh figs, blue cheese, balsamic onions and baby greens — a simple, delicious appetizer that’s perfect for entertaining or snacking.
+Flaky puff pastry fig appetizer, topped with fresh figs, blue cheese, balsamic onions and baby greens. this is a simple appetizer that’s perfect for entertaining or snacking.

 Can we talk about the miracle that is frozen puff pastry dough?